 If you’ve ever wondered the best ways to store fresh basil, this guide is just what you need.
 Storing basil properly will help it retain freshness for longer and lock in the fresh peppery flavor of this aromatic herb.
-In this post, I share 5 simple ways to store it.
+In this post, I share five simple ways to store it.

 A bundle of fresh basil on a wooden table.